Investing guides

 What makes an ETF a high dividend ETF?

-A yield greater than 4% could be considered a high dividend ETF.
-As of June 2024, this is ahead of the UK market (FTSE All Share) yield of around 3.5%, and the yield on global shares (MSCI World index) of around 1.5%.
+A yield greater than 4% could be considered a high dividend ETF as this is generally a premium to the FTSE All Share yield, which as of September 2025 stood at 3.4%.
+The yield on global shares (MSCI World index) is lower, around 1.5%.

 Dividend yields quoted on a fund’s factsheet are backward looking, meaning that they calculate the income paid out over the past 12 months as a percentage of the current price of the ETF.
 While a good guide for the yield of a portfolio, future dividends may vary, and a rising price of an ETF can reduce its yield if there is not an equal increase in dividends paid.

-Other income-focussed equity ETFs may focus on “dividend growers” – companies which have consistently increased their annual payouts.
-While yields here may be lower, the reliability of the dividends may be greater, as these companies prioritise increasing payouts to shareholders.
+Other income-focused equity ETFs focus on dividend track records – targeting companies which have consistently increased their annual payouts over a certain time frame.
+While yields here may be lower, the reliability of the dividends may be greater, as these companies have built a reputation for prioritising increasing payouts to shareholders.

 Best High Dividend ETFs

-Vanguard FTSE AllWld HiDivYld ETF $Dis GBP (LSE:VHYL) is one high dividend ETF that features in ii’s Super 60 list of fund ideas.
-It yields 3.05% by owning high-yielding mid and large-sized companies from around the world.
-Risk is spread across 2,000 stocks and the ongoing charges figure (OCF) is 0.29%
+Vanguard FTSE All-World High Dividend Yield ETF $Dis GBP (LSE:VHYL) is one high dividend ETF that features in ii’s Super 60 list of fund ideas.
+It yields 2.9% by owning large and mid-sized global companies that have higher-than-average dividend yields.
+Risk is spread across 2,000 stocks and the yearly ongoing charges figure (OCF) is 0.29%.

-Other popular high-yielding ETFs include SPDR® S&P Global Div Aristocrats ETF (LSE:GLDV), which owns global shares that have increased their dividend annually for at least 10 years.
-It yields just over 4% and owns 99 companies, charging annual fees of 0.45%.
+SPDR® S&P Global Dividend Aristocrats ETF (LSE:GLDV) owns global shares that have maintained or increased their dividend annually for at least 10 years.
+It yields 4% and owns around 100 companies, charging annual fees of 0.45%.

-iShares Core FTSE 100 ETF GBP Dist (LSE:ISF) tracks the high-yielding FTSE 100 index, paying out nearly 4% annually, with distributions to investors every three months.
+iShares Core FTSE 100 ETF GBP Dist (LSE:ISF) tracks the FTSE 100 index, good for UK income exposure.
+The UK offers some of the highest dividend yields among developed markets, given the bias to strong dividend paying sectors including energy and financials. iShares Core FTSE 100 ETF yields 3.3%, with distributions to investors every three months.
 It costs 0.07% in annual fees.

 How can I invest in high dividend ETFs with ii?